MastodonC/witan.send/doc/scenarios.md

 * For [example](https://gist.github.com/seb231/c752e3a8562017c29ea0df01f76b0169), historic transitions may date back to 2014, but a user may only want to use data for a specific age group from 2016
 * Typically we see a significant change in the trends in those over NCY 11, as these are only recently included in SEND, so data prior to this change may not want to be included as it could skew the models results

-### _“Modify setting(s) transitions rates”_
+### _“Modify transition state(s) rates”_

-* Parameters = `:which-transitions?`, `:modify-transitions-by` and `:settings-to-change`
+* Parameters = `:transitions-to-change`
-* Arguments = a file defining the settings rates to be modified (see [modify-settings1.csv](examples/modify-settings1.csv)), a value modify the transitions by (`0.5`), and a vector containing one (`["joiners"]`) or multiple strings describing the possible type of transitions to be modified, e.g.
+* Arguments = a vector of map(s) each containing one or more entity keys (see below), each with corresponding keys or integers, and `:modify-transition-by` with a value corresponding to a number (integer or float) by which to multiply transitions matching the previous entity keys.
+Possible entity keys include:
-  * “Joiners”
+  * `:setting-1`
-  * “Leavers”
+  * `:setting-2
-  * “Movers-to”
+  * `:need-1`
-  * “Movers-from”
+  * `:need-2`
-* Defines single or multiple settings and type of transitions to modify the rates of, and by how much
+  * `:academic-year-1`
-* For [example](https://gist.github.com/seb231/b994bc040ed967e136424b623f165403), a user may want to modify how many individuals are joining to the setting “Mainstream” by halving the current rate.
+  * `:academic-year-2`

-### _“Modify setting(s) transitions rates and transfer individuals to alternative setting(s)”_
+  * `:calendar-year`

-* Parameter and Arguments as described above, however additionally takes a list of settings to transfer individuals in the modified setting(s) to (see [modify-settings2.csv](examples/modify-settings2.csv))
+* Defines single or multiple transition states to modify the rates of, and by how much
-* An [example](https://gist.github.com/seb231/b994bc040ed967e136424b623f165403) may be if a user halves the number of individuals joining “Mainstream”, they may wish to redistribute those joiners to another setting, for example “Special Independent”
+* For [example](https://github.com/MastodonC/witan.send/blob/83cacebd36053a6e74f94ea36cdadac98cd8335a/data/demo/config-transitions-to-change.edn), a user may want to modify how many individuals are joining and moving to to the setting “A” in academic year 1 by increasing the current rate 40 fold.

 ### _“Modify transitions from a specific future calendar year”_

-* Parameters = `:modify-transitions-from`, `:which-transitions?`, `:modify-transitions-by` and `:settings-to-change`
+* Parameters = `:modify-transitions-from` and `:transitions-to-change
-* Arguments = as with above two scenarios, and additionally takes a calendar year (`2020`) from when a user may wish to apply the new transition rates
+* Arguments = as with above scenario, and additionally a calendar year (`2020`) from when a user may wish to apply the new transition rates
 * An [example](https://gist.github.com/seb231/0218cb773df526e4e99b992db028703d) may be that a user only wants to start modelling a transition rate policy change in three years time and maintain the current trends until that time